An illustration of the Battle of Princeton

 Fours screenshots from the Liberty Trail NJ app

-The Liberty Trail NJ offers engaging, in-depth tours of sites related to the American Revolution.
+The Liberty Trail New Jersey offers engaging, in-depth tours of sites related to the American Revolution.
 Visit the battlefields where lives were risked and lost, hear the stories of men, women, and enslaved laborers who played a part in the conflict, and learn how the efforts of both soldiers and citizens contributed to the future of the United States.
 Whether you are a longtime history fan or a first-time explorer, there are many ways to access the Liberty Trail—find your path.

 Exploring History